rohit-uf/tech-docs/coursera/google_python/intro_to_git_and_github/README.md

 - `git config -l` shows all the configuration values

 - `git show <COMMIT-HASH>` will show a single commit and the changes associated with it
+- `git log --stat` shows the number of lines added/removed in a commit